 Learn About Depression

-Learn about depression symptoms, causes, treatment options, and how to support yourself or others.
-Evidence-based information from trusted mental health sources.
+Learn about depression symptoms, causes, support options, and how to support yourself or others.
+Evidence-based information from trusted sources.

-Education helps you recognize, understand, and manage depression.
-Learn about symptoms, treatment options, and how to support yourself or others dealing with depression.
+Education helps you recognize and understand depression.
+Learn about symptoms, support options, and ways to support yourself or others dealing with depression.

 Understanding Depression

-Depression is a common medical condition that affects how you feel, think, and handle daily activities.
-It's treatable with proper care.
+Depression is a common mental health condition that can affect how you feel, think, and handle daily activities.
+Many people find support that helps.

 What is Depression?